| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 mentioned.
 Geographic information systems are no exception,

 and need to tackle all these issues.
+Standard relational database

 management systems provide many features